Maximilian Kolbe: Arrest and imprisonment

-Martyrdom
+Martyrdom at Auschwitz

-At the end of July 1941, a prisoner escaped from the camp, prompting the deputy camp commander, SS-Hauptsturmführer Karl Fritzsch, to pick ten men to be starved to death in an underground bunker to deter further escape attempts.
-When one of the selected men, Franciszek Gajowniczek, cried out, "My wife!
+At the end of July 1941, a prisoner successfully escaped from Auschwitz.
+In reprisal, the deputy camp commander, SS-Hauptsturmführer Karl Fritzsch, ordered guards to pick ten men to be starved to death in an underground bunker.
+When selected, Franciszek Gajowniczek, a Polish Catholic, cried out, "My wife!
 My children!"
-Kolbe volunteered to take his place.
+At that moment, Kolbe volunteered to take his place.

-According to an eyewitness, who was an assistant janitor at that time, in his prison cell Kolbe led the prisoners in prayer.
-Each time the guards checked on him, he was standing or kneeling in the middle of the cell and looking calmly at those who entered.
-After they had been starved and deprived of water for two weeks, only Kolbe and three others remained alive.
+An assistant janitor later testified that Kolbe led the prisoners in prayer from his prison cell.
+Each time the guards checked on him, he was standing or kneeling in the middle of the cell, calmly looking at those who entered.
+After the group had been starved and deprived of water for two weeks, only Kolbe and three others remained alive.

-The guards wanted the bunker emptied, so they gave the four remaining prisoners lethal injections of carbolic acid.
-Kolbe is said to have raised his left arm and calmly waited for the deadly injection.
-He died on 14 August 1941.
-His remains were cremated on 15 August, the feast day of the Assumption of Mary.
+Impatient to empty the bunker, the guards gave the four remaining prisoners lethal injections of carbolic acid.
+Kolbe is said to have raised his left arm and calmly waited for it.
+Maximilian Kolbe died on 14 August 1941.
+He was cremated on 15 August, which happened to be the feast day of the Assumption of Mary.

 Canonization

-On May 12, 1955, Kolbe was recognized by the Holy See as a Servant of God.
-Kolbe was declared venerable by Pope Paul VI on January 30, 1969, beatified as a Confessor of the Faith by the same Pope in 1971, and canonized as a saint by Pope John Paul II on October 10, 1982.
-Upon canonization, the Pope declared Maximilian Kolbe as a confessor and a martyr of charity.
-The miracles that were used to confirm his beatification were the July 1948 cure of intestinal tuberculosis in Angela Testoni and in August 1950, the cure of calcification of the arteries/sclerosis of Francis Ranier; both attributed to Kolbe's intercession by their prayers to him.
+The cause for Kolbe's beatification was opened at a local level on 3 June 1952.
+On 12 May 1955, Kolbe was recognized by Pope Pius XII as a servant of God.
+Kolbe was declared venerable by Pope Paul VI on 30 January 1969 and beatified as a confessor of the faith by the same pope in 1971.
+The miracles used to confirm Kolbe's beatification were the July 1948 cure of intestinal tuberculosis in Angela Testoni and the August 1950 cure of calcification of the arterial sclerosis of Francis Ranier.
+Both individuals attributed their cures to Kolbe's intercession by their prayers to him.

+Kolbe was canonized by Pope John Paul II on 10 October 1982.
+The pope declared him as a confessor and a martyr of charity.
 Franciszek Gajowniczek, the man Kolbe saved at Auschwitz, survived the Holocaust and was present as a guest at both the beatification and the canonization ceremonies.

-After his canonisation, a feast day for Maximilian Kolbe was added to the General Roman Calendar.
-He is one of ten 20th-century martyrs who are depicted in statues above the Great West Door of Anglican Westminster Abbey, London.
+The feast of Saint Maximilian Kolbe was added to the General Roman Calendar.
+He is one of 10 20th-century martyrs depicted in statues above the Great West Door of the Anglican Westminster Abbey in London.

-Maximilian Kolbe is remembered in the Church of England with a commemoration on 14 August.
+Kolbe is remembered in the Calendar of saints of the Church of England with a commemoration on 14 August.